tauri-apps/plugins-workspace/plugins/opener/README.md

 // Reveal multiple paths with the system's default explorer
 // Note: will be renamed to `revealItemsInDir` in the next major version await revealItemInDir(['/path/to/file', '/path/to/another/file'])

+// Open a directory with the system's default explorer await openDir('/path/to/dir')
 ```

 ### Usage from Rust